hashkat/hashkat/docs/tutorial01.md

 cumulative rate function, and **Time (s)**which is the length of real time that this part of the simulation has occurred in seconds.

-So as we can see from the above example, at a simulated time of 99,300 seconds, there were 1,000 users in the network, 10,000 follows, 0 tweets, 0 retweets, and 0 unfollows had occurred, the cumulative rate function was 0.1, and the real time that had elapsed was 2.25 seconds.
+So as we can see from the above example, at a simulated time of 99,300 minutes, there were 1,000 users in the network, 10,000 follows, 0 tweets, 0 retweets, and 0 unfollows had occurred, the cumulative rate function was 0.1, and the real time that had elapsed was 2.25 seconds.